OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: General relativity and the polar cap emission

 To validate this intuitive picture drawn from equation \eqref{eq43}, we simulated the neutron star magnetosphere with no pair production and injected plasma from the surface with parallel velocity as described in Sect.~\ref{Sec: Particle injection mechanism}.
 This injection method has two advantages: (1) direct control over the extracted poloidal current limited by the cold magnetization parameter; (2) successfully reproduces the force-free magnetospheric solution.
 Simulations ran in the half-domain setup for $R_s/R_*\in\left[0.0,0.6\right]$ and $\sigma_*\in\left[1000,2000\right]$, presented in Fig.~\ref{Figure 3}.
-As the maximum meridional extension predicted for the spacelike current region \citep{Belyaev_2016, Gralla_2016}, $\theta_{\mathrm{SL}}$, is a function of the stellar compactness, the meridional resolution changed accordingly for each simulation to resolve this region with at least 20 numerical cells.
+As the maximum meridional extension predicted by force-free models for the spacelike current region \citep{Belyaev_2016, Gralla_2016}, $\theta_{\mathrm{SL}}$, is a function of the stellar compactness, the meridional resolution changed accordingly for each simulation to resolve this region with at least 20 numerical cells.
 This angle also changes with the stellar angular velocity, fixed at $\Omega_*=0.1~[\mathrm{c~rad/R_*}]$ for this set of simulations.
 Table~\ref{Table 1} contains the detailed list of parameters used.
+It is important to reiterate that our study takes into account all general-relativistic effects, not just the frame-dragging, unlike previous works on neutron stars {(e.g., \citet{Philippov_2018, Chen_2020, Bransgrove_22}).
+In fact, as is shown in Fig.~\ref{Figure a}, this approximation leads to an overestimation of both the polar cap and spacelike angles of $\sim21.8\%$ for $R_s/R_*=0.5$ (typical stellar compactness selected), following the general-relativistic force-free prediction given in \citet{Gralla_2016}}.
+This overestimation leads to macroscopic magnetospheric changes, including an increased effective open flux tube area, spin-down luminosity, and wider generated radio beam.
+This point is particularly important when simulating magnetospheric environments of compact neutron stars approaching the Tolman–Oppenheimer–Volkoff mass limit \citep{Kalogera_1996, Romani_2022} {or long-lived hypermassive neutron stars \citep{Falcke_2014, Chirenti_2019, Chirenti_2023, Selvi_2024}.}